 This blog explains the complete process of building a social media app from scratch, with each phase explained in detail.
 In addition, it also talks about the cost breakdown of the app.
 Typically, the cost of a social media app can range from $45,000- $75,000, depending on many different factors.

 5 essential steps to build a successful social media app

 Bringing your social media app idea to life requires comprehensive market and competition research, which makes up the business analysis phase.

 The number of social media users globally has almost doubled since 2016 and the significant rise can be seen in the graph below.
 Such increasing demand makes the social media app market one of the most favorable ones to enter.

 Market research will further help understand the unique needs of users and help define your social media app’s exact purpose.
 It will also help you know the target audience better, understand the niche you’re going to enter and its inherent features.
 According to the existing trends in the social media app market, your app will fall into either of these categories shown below along with some examples.

 Furthermore, competition research will help identify the strengths of competitors’ apps and what they lack, so you can identify the potential and opportunities for your product.
 It helps decide what features you must or must not include in your app to make it stand out in the market.

-Phase 2: Plan out the features of your app
+Step 2: Plan out the features

 All the above research and analysis will help you plan the features, functionalities, and other technical aspects of your app.
 In this phase, you will also define a profitable monetization model of your social media app.